Gharyl/Tofu/README.md

 ***

 I use UISearchTextField and UISearchToken that Apple finally exposed to UIKit in iOS13.
-When the user taps on a UITableCell, it creates a UISearchToken and add it to UISearchTextField (like iMessage).
+When the user taps on a UITableCell, it creates a UISearchToken and adds it to UISearchTextField (like iMessage).
 I also access these UISearchTokens to create a 'Chat' object and push it to Cloud Firestore.

 ![](https://media.giphy.com/media/YgQu2ZG9KMavtFrGiN/giphy.gif)